-- defining intersectionality
+- Defining intersectionality

-- key principles for framing stories through an intersectional lens
+- Key principles for framing stories through an intersectional lens

-- the effective use of data sets in telling compelling stories and tackling misinformation
+- The effective use of data sets in telling compelling stories and tackling misinformation

-- how to pitch intersectional stories to the media
+- How to pitch intersectional stories to the media

 The training will also include opportunities for peer networking and a speed pitching event, where charities will receive feedback from experienced journalists on how to get their stories into the media.